Army of the Mughal Empire: Camel

-Some of the Rajput mansabdar's also provided camel cavalry.
-The Zamburaks or camel units with mounted swivel guns were though as Mughal innovation, as were first mentioned by Bernier, who reports that Aurangzeb took two to three hundred camel- guns with him on his expedition to Kashmir.
-Its mobility compared to their Gajnal Elephant counterpart were considered pivotal, as those weapons which size are double of normal musket could be shot on top of the camels.
-Each of two Zamburaks usually attached to the saddle of a camel and the ordnance measured in two haths and forty - six liva.
+Some Rajput mansabdars provided camel cavalry.
+The Zamburaks or camel units carried mounted swivel guns and were thought to be a Mughal innovation.
+Bernier reported that Aurangzeb took two to three hundred camel-guns with him on his expedition to Kashmir.
+Their mobility compared to their Gajnal elephant counterparts was considered pivotal, as these weapons, double the size of normal muskets, could be shot from the camels.
+Zamburaks attached to the saddle of a camel and the ordnance typically measured in two haths and forty - six liva.

-Emperor Akbar reportedly has employed the camel trainers from Baloch and Rabari ethnic in addition to his own camel corps which numbered around 6,000-7,000 camel riders.
+Akbar reportedly employed camel trainers from Baloch and Rabari ethnic in addition to his own camel corps that numbered around 6,000-7,000 camel riders.